Ishikawwwa/YodaCode/CROSS_FILE_ANALYSIS.md

 ## 🎉 **NEW FEATURE: Cross-File Analysis!**

-Yoda now analyzes **multiple files together** to detect issues that only become apparent when looking at your entire codebase, not just individual files!
+YACOR now analyzes **multiple files together** to detect issues that only become apparent when looking at your entire codebase, not just individual files!

 ---